partykit/sketch-polls/README.md

 # sketch-polls

-Implements web components under the 'poll-party' project name.

-The single component is also called 'poll-party' and it can be used to add a live poll to any web page, given a PartyKit server to connect to.
+This web component adds a new 'poll-party' element which is used to add a live poll to any web page, given a PartyKit server to connect to.

 Built using [Stencil](https://stenciljs.com/).